1 tweet from Rihanna on farmer protests gets India incensed - WTMJ

 Rihanna’s and Thunberg’s tweets also prompted responses from almost every senior leader of Modi’s party, including Foreign Minister Subrahmanyam Jaishankar and Home Minister Amit Shah, who said that “no propaganda can deter India’s unity.”

+Former Finance Minister P. Chidambaram took a swipe at India’s foreign ministry and called its statement “puerile reaction.”

+“When will you realize that people concerned with issues of human rights and livelihoods do not recognize national boundaries?,” Chidambaram tweeted.

-Negotiations have failed, with the government proposing changes but not meeting the farmers’ demands for a full repeal.
+Negotiations between representatives of the government and farmers to end the protests have failed.
+The government has proposed suspending the laws for 18 months but is not meeting the farmers’ demands for a full repeal.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.